CDLUC3/dmptool_v2/README.md

 dmptool
 =======

-**Project moved to Github in June 2014.
-Go to [github.com/CDLUC3/dmptool](https://github.com/CDLUC3/dmptool).**
+**Project moved to Github in June 2014. **

-**Background** Instructions:
+** Helpful information for installing and running DMPTool for your environment:**

 DMPTool is a standard database-driven app using Rails v4.x conventions with a few number of dependencies on other tools.

-The application is configured and implemented using OAuth to authenticate to LDAP server and/or a Shibboleth IdP.
-In order to use the tool as is, you must configure with one of these 2 authentication mechanisms.
+The application is configured and requires OmniAuth to authenticate to LDAP server and/or a Shibboleth IdP.
+In order to use the tool as is, you must configure with one of these 2 authentication providers.

-** Helpful Information for running an instance of DMPTool **

 **Configuration files**  - Required to run the application.
 There are template versions of this in the repository.